sergeypashkov/gitleaks-pre-commit/README.md

 # gitleaks-pre-commit
-Repository with scripts to install gitleaks and add pre-commit hook using it
+Repository with scripts to install gitleaks and add pre-commit hook using it.

+Requirements: git, go, curl

 ## Usage on macOS and Linux ##